pema4/lerp-glider/README.md

 Each per-voice envelope starts when the device receives a note-on message.
 This envelope begins from the pitch value of the global envelope and converges to zero over a specified duration.

 Glider is designed for combining and chaining.
 In this case, a naive implementation using the standard Max line object results in O(N^2) time complexity (where N is the number of chained Glider devices).
 To overcome this, we implemented a custom demand-rate variant of the line object.
 When the rate of incoming pitch-bend messages is high enough, the internal metronome turns off.

+## Timing

+Processing is synchronous: glide is computed and emitted in the same event as the incoming MIDI message (note on/off and pitch bend).
+Theoretically, this means the generated pitch bend is consistent even for short notes.